 j) Compile and maintain a list of organizations to which the Association is related, and produce records of all procedures and documents

 k) Maintain and transmit the records and documentation of the Association’s activities required by the PGSS to the appropriate

 PGSS representative within the deadlines stipulated by the PGSS for a Graduate Student Association (GSA);

 l) Verify adherence by the Association to all required regulations concerning the activities of a GSA as specified by the PGSS.

-Further to the joint responsibilities of the Executive, the Secretariat shall:
+Further to the joint responsibilities of the Executive, the Chair shall:

 b) Act as Recording Secretary for Council Meetings and General Assemblies;